Jam35B/inventory-management/README.md

 # Full Stack Inventory Management Dashboard

 This project is a full-stack inventory management dashboard designed to help users manage products, expenses, users, and settings.
 Built with a modern stack, the application is fully responsive and includes various filtering and search functionalities.
+Here is the link of the Inventory Management: https://master.d1smn2dbb172iq.amplifyapp.com/

 ## Table of Contents
 - [Overview](#overview)